-This section will describe trends in commercial pounds sold, revenues and prices, for the American Samoa bottomfish fishery.
-Figure 7 presents the trends of commercial pounds sold and revenues of bottomfish fishery (for BMUS only) during 2003-2022 and Figure 8 presents the trend of fish price for bottomfish sold during 2003-2022.
+This section describes trends in commercial pounds sold, revenue, and price for the American Samoa bottomfish fishery.
+Figure 7 presents the trends for commercial pounds sold and revenue for the bottomfish fishery (i.e., BMUS only) from 2003 to 2022, and Figure 8 presents the trends in fish price for bottomfish sold from 2003 to 2022.
 Supporting data for Figure 7 and Figure 8 are shown in Table 25.
 The table also includes the percentage of pounds sold relative to estimates of total pounds landed for the bottomfish fishery.
 Both nominal and adjusted values are included.

-Commercial landings data in 2021 and 2022 are confidential due to fewer than 3 participating vendors, thus no detailed figures are presented.
-The 18 year average (2002-2020) for the percentage of commercial landings to the total landings was 20%.
-Revenue trends follow a similar pattern as pounds sold.
-The BMUS commercial bottomfish landings and revenue have fluctuated during the period of 2003-2020, but in 2020 both revenue and pounds sold went down considerably and this downward trend was possibly due to COVID-19 impacts.
-Bottomfish (BMUS) price was steady over most of the time period, but it went up substantially in 2017 then decreased in the years following.
-The nominal bottomfish price in 2020 (\$3.45) was down from \$4.24 in 2019.
-Low commercial landings and low fish prices resulted in a historical low for bottomfish revenue in 2020.
+Commercial landings data in 2021 and 2022 are confidential due to fewer than three participating vendors, so no detailed figures are presented.
+The 18-year average (i.e., 2002-2020) for the proportion of commercial landings to total landings was 20%.
+Revenue trends tend to follow a similar pattern to pounds sold.
+BMUS commercial landings and revenue have fluctuated over the period of 2003 to 2020, but in 2020, both revenue and pounds sold decreased considerably, possibly due to impacts associated with COVID-19.
+Average BMUS price was steady over most of the time period, but it increased substantially in 2017 before decreasing in subsequent years.
+The nominal bottomfish price in 2020 of \$3.45 decreased from \$4.24 in 2019.
+Low commercial landings and fish prices resulted in a historical low for bottomfish revenue in 2020.